 Microwave for an additional 30 seconds if needed to fully melt and dissolve chocolate and sugar.

 12. Once all ingredients are fully mixed, allow to cool for a few minutes.
 Then pour the chocolate pudding into two plastic ziplock bags and place in the fridge to finish cooling.

-13. If your chocolate and coconut mixture has cooled, microwave for 30 seconds or until soft and runny.
+13. If you chocolate and coconut mixture has cooled, microwave for 30 seconds or until soft and runny.

-14. Apply the second layer of chocolate in the half-sphere molds.
+14. Apply a second layer of chocolate in the half sphere molds.

 15. While the chocolate is setting, let’s prepare our assembly station.